Anyone can recover, everyone has a role.

 Executive Director of Programs & Marketing

-In 2009, Casey graduated from the University of Southern California in 2009 with a Bachelor’s degree in Public Relations and minor in Marketing.
+In 2009, Casey graduated from the University of Southern California with a Bachelor’s degree in Public Relations and minor in Marketing.
 After graduation, Casey worked as a full-time staff member with Cru (Campus Crusade for Christ) at USC.

 Casey came on staff with Grace Alliance in the spring of 2013.
 After serving as the Director of Administration for Grace Alliance for three years, she is now the Executive Director of Programs & Marketing, overseeing organizational and product marketing, helping expand the reach of Grace Alliance resources.
 She also participates in organizational and program development alongside Joe Padilla and Natalie Franks.